- slide 1 of 7

 The introduction should have a layout of the day’s events.
 Oftentimes it is good to have this same layout available for the students as well.
 The introduction should be something that draws the students in.
 It should be captivating, interesting, and worth paying attention to.

 - slide 5 of 7

-Give a step-by-step walkthrough of each 5-minute interval in your ESL lesson plan template.
+Give a step-by-step walkthrough of each five-minute interval in your ESL lesson plan template.
 Detail what the students and teacher will be doing throughout the entire lesson.
-It is a good idea to have a plan B written in your schedule for students who take longer or shorter, to complete a goal.
+It is a good idea to have a plan B written in your schedule for students who take a longer or shorter time to complete a goal.
 This differentiated learning strategy, written into the lesson plan, is a great way to run a smooth class and impress the administrator.